API Reference

 • backend (HolonicStore | None) – A HolonicStore implementation.
 Defaults to RdflibBackend (in-memory rdflib.Dataset).
 Any duck-typed object satisfying the protocol works; AbstractHolonicStore is the recommended base class for custom implementations.

 • registry_iri (str) – IRI of the named graph holding holon/portal declarations and graph-level metadata.
-Default: urn:holarchy:registry. registry_graph is accepted as a deprecated alias.
+Default: urn:holarchy:registry. registry_iri parameter configures the registry graph IRI.

 • load_ontology (bool) – If True (default), load the CGA ontology and shapes into the dataset on construction.